nemo0622/pokeemerald_base/README.md

     - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem, Eternatus, Enamorus
 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)
 - NOT ALL GENERATION 9 POKÉMON INCLUDED YET!
 Also:
-    - Sprites sometome glitch in animating a little, not a huge deal but worth mentioning
+    - Sprites flicker a bit while animating on evolution screen
     - National Dex sorted by weight and height are not in correct order
     - Cries are incorrect!
 Reuses other Pokémon's cries
     - No shiny palettes yet, shinies just look like normal guys that sparkle